fshchudlo/usualtech-articles/cm1g6zlol00000al9029oa8om.md

 }
 ```

-This method sends a **POST** request to the "/build" API to start the pipeline and gets the **queued** job URL from the response `location` header.
-After that, we request the queued job URL, hoping to get a **running** job URL from the `queuedJobInfo.executable.url` property.

 <div data-node-type="callout">
 <div data-node-type="callout-emoji">💡</div>
-<div data-node-type="callout-text">This strange&nbsp;<strong>setTimeout&nbsp;</strong>call is placed in the function to give Jenkins time to start the queued job.
-This is an obvious <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.pluralsight.com/tech-blog/forms-of-temporal-coupling/" style="pointer-events: none">temporal coupling</a> issue, but unfortunately, we can't avoid it here.</div>
+<div data-node-type="callout-text">The <code>setTimeout</code> is necessary to allow Jenkins time to move the job from the queue to execution.
+While it’s a bit of a hack caused by the <a target="_blank" rel="noopener noreferrer nofollow" href="https://www.pluralsight.com/tech-blog/forms-of-temporal-coupling/" style="pointer-events: none">temporal coupling</a>, it’s unavoidable here due to how Jenkins handles job queuing.</div>
 </div>

-Sometimes, Jenkins is not able to run the job.
-For example, because there is no available build agent or because the [concurrent execution is disabled](https://www.jenkins.io/doc/book/pipeline/syntax/#options) and there is a job already running.
-In that case, we raise an error with the `queuedJobInfo.why` description to display an error message to the user.
+In some cases, Jenkins may be unable to start the job (e.g., no available build agent or [concurrent job execution](https://www.jenkins.io/doc/book/pipeline/syntax/#options) is disabled).
+When this happens, we return an error message to Slack.
+The `queuedJobInfo.why` property contains the reason for the failure and is displayed to the user.

 So, let's see how it looks in action:

 [![](https://cdn.hashnode.com/res/hashnode/image/upload/v1725789052807/72804be2-a5fc-44e1-889b-8a0328c8d5a4.gif align="center")](https://cdn.hashnode.com/res/hashnode/image/upload/v1725789052807/72804be2-a5fc-44e1-889b-8a0328c8d5a4.gif)

-As you can see, we also received a message about the pipeline completion.
-This is implemented on the Jenkins side using the [Jenkins Slack Notification plugin](https://www.jenkins.io/doc/pipeline/steps/slack/) and the following code:
+The demo shows a user receives a notification when the pipeline is completed.
+This is achieved using the [Jenkins Slack Notification plugin](https://www.jenkins.io/doc/pipeline/steps/slack/), which allows us to notify users directly in Slack when the job finishes.

+The plugin allows to map the build starter’s email to their Slack user ID and send the notification:

 ```typescript
   pipeline {